CEO & Founder, Supivaa Advisory Group

 Truly global by nature, she has lived in 16 countries through her career in UK, Europe and Africa including Tanzania, Nigeria, Madagascar, South Africa, Cameroon, Uganda, Egypt, and Kenya.

-She currently sits as a Senior Advisor and Head of Entrepreneurship Uhusiano Capital, a UK-based impact investment firm which bridges UK & European impact capital into Africa.
-She is the Co-Treasurer and Board Director for The HiVE Vancouver, a social impact-focused co-working community.
-Ruby’s also an Activator of SheEO (UK Ventures), and a voting member of the Canadian Forum for Impact Investment & Development (CAFIID).
+She was nominated to the board in January 2022 of Canadian Forum for Impact Investment & Development (CAFIID), where she sits as a Director and serves on the Membership Engagement Committee.
+She is the Senior Advisor and Head of Entrepreneurship of Uhusiano Capital, a UK-based impact investment firm which bridges UK & European impact capital into Africa.
+She’s served as Co-Treasurer and Board Director for The HiVE Vancouver, a social impact-focused co-working community.
+Ruby’s also an Activator of SheEO (UK Ventures).

 Early in her career, she worked with both governments and private sector in emerging markets to promote their respective countries to investors, policy-makers and key decision makers, by producing reports distributed publications such as The Wall Street Journal, The Economist and the International Herald Tribune (now The New York Times International).